s33ding/Cryptography/README.md

 # CRYPTOGRAPHY

-I created this repository because I needed a way to encrypt my passwords while making those secrets accessible by my scripts.
-I also deal a lot with sensitive data from other people.
-It's my responsability to turn the data structure and accessible without exposing sensitive information.

-In my research, I found a lot of good tools, but to supply my demand I had to do build some code by myself.
-So that I can use of those resources in a more suitable way.
+This repository was created to provide a solution for encrypting passwords and making them accessible to scripts, while also handling sensitive data from other individuals in a secure manner.
+After conducting research, it was found that existing tools were not sufficient to meet the necessary requirements, thus custom code was developed to better address these needs.

 ### In this repository I used some stand methods such as: